Path Integral Sampler: a stochastic control approach for sampling: Experiments

 \subsection{PIS-Grad vs PIS-NN: Importance of gradient guidance}

-We observed that the advantage of PIS-Grad over PIS-NN is clearer when the target density has multiple modes as in a toy example shown in \cref{fig:ring_cmp_main}.
+We observed that the advantage of PIS-Grad over PIS-NN is clearer when the target density has multiple modes as in the toy example shown in \cref{fig:ring_cmp_main}.
 The objective $\KL(\cQ \| \cQ^*)$ is known to have \textit{zero forcing}.
-When the modes of the density are well separated and $\cQ$ is not expressive enough, minimizing $\KL(\cQ \| \cQ^*)$ can drive $\cQ(\tau)$ to zero on some area, even if $\cQ^*(\tau)> 0$~\citep{fox2012tutorial}.
+In particular, when the modes of the density are well separated and $\cQ$ is not expressive enough, minimizing $\KL(\cQ \| \cQ^*)$ can drive $\cQ(\tau)$ to zero on some area, even if $\cQ^*(\tau)> 0$~\citep{fox2012tutorial}.
 PIS-NN and VI-NF generate very similar samples that almost cover half the inner ring.
 The training objective function of VI-NF can also be viewed as minimizing KL divergence between two trajectory distributions~\citep{WuKohNoe20}.
 The added noise during the process can encourage exploration but it is unlikely such noise only can overcome the local minima.
-On the other hand, the gradient information can help avoid local minima and provide hopeful exploring directions.
+On the other hand, the gradient information can help cover more modes and provide exploring directions.